 Above all, though, your bedroom lighting should help situate you for sleep even when you’re at your most anxious.
 Colored lighting can affect sleep: Red lighting, for example, is correlated with improved sleep, whereas white light is correlated with wakefulness.
 Other calming light colors appropriate for sleep may include pink, green, and blue.

-As the latter two colors go, laser lights such as the Sky Lite Laser Galaxy Projector are a great choice for a comfortable bedroom.
-The Sky Lite’s blue nebula clouds and stars resemble the starry skies you might see as you call it a night on a camping trip in a desolate area.
+As the latter two colors go, laser lights such as the Sky Lite 2.0 Laser Galaxy Projector are a great choice for a comfortable bedroom.
+The Sky Lite’s colorful nebula clouds and stars resemble the starry skies you might see as you call it a night on a camping trip in a desolate area.
 They take you miles away without you moving an inch, and in transforming your space so seamlessly, they transport you to a calm mindstate that’s perfect for sleep.

 Sky Lite Galaxy Projector